rkever2/storybook-addon-codepen-launcher/README.md

 # Storybook Addon CodePen Launcher

-This package is still in the alpha phase.
+This package is still in beta.
 Please submit any issues [HERE](https://github.com/rkever2/storybook-addon-codepen-launcher/issues).

 This Storybook addon allows you to launch CodePen examples directly from your Storybook stories.
 Follow the steps below to integrate and use this addon in your project.